 How Many Watts Does a Camping Fridge Use?

 One of the smallest fridges is a camping fridge.
-These are compact enough to use much less energy for both the starting up phase and during ongoing use.
+These are compact enough to use much less energy for both the starting-up phase and ongoing use.

-They also make for an excellent upgrade from an icebox which is fine for a day but will gradually lose its effectiveness if you’re dry camping for longer.
+They’re also an excellent upgrade from an icebox.
+The modest icebox is fine for a day but will gradually lose its effectiveness when dry camping for longer.

 The smallest camping fridges may only require 150 starting watts and then run on 50 or fewer watts once they’ve reached their optimal internal temperature.